quantum-kittens/quantum-kittens.github.io/_tabs/bug.md

-This is the Beta release of Quantum Kittens.
+This is the Beta release of *Quantum Kittens*.

 If you encounter a bug, please fill out [this Bug Report form](https://airtable.com/shrtEjflrGDVpubjc).